 - "experimental treatments tended to be large" (138)… Please clarify

-This has been clarified (Line **).
+This point has been clarified (Line **).

 - While statistics are not my field of expertise, I noticed that values in your graphs often cluster around one value (often "0") with a few data points outside this range.
 The observed trends thus result from a very uneven distribution of data points along each axis of interest.
 Are corrections required for such data-distributions?
 Please clarify/ explain.

-Unsure how to explain this?
+The reviewer is correct about the point clusters; these result from our assumption that unmeasured variables in published experiments were presumably close to levels in normal seawater (we explained how these were allocated in the Methods, page ***, lines ***).
+Our analysis (GLMM) is robust to this kind of clustering in predictor variables, especially when considering multiple predictors.
+Clustering could potentially act to weaken modelled relationships, which therefore makes our analyses conservative.

 - Please quantify "relative importance" (211-212).
 Putting a value on "relative importance" would greatly contribute to a better understanding of the negative effects of all "stressors" considered in this study.